athomasoriginal/com.betweentwoparens/src/posts/008-manage-your-java-jdks.md

 ```

 At this point, `jEnv` is setup and the last item on our list is to install a
 Java JDK.
-If you don't have one installed checkout [AdoptOpenJDK]
+If you don't have one installed checkout [Adoptium]

 ## Add a JDK to jEnv